Winterizing The Perennial Garden

 Pruning & Deadheading

-Non-dormant Perennials - Regarding those perennials that still have some green growth and might still be in flower, you can keep these deadheaded until they go dormant.
+Non-Dormant Perennials - Perennials that still have some green growth and/or are producing flowers should not be cut back until they've gone completely dormant.
+You can keep these deadheaded until they go dormant. "deadheading" is simply the removal of spent flowers.
 A good general rule of thumb for deadheading: if it looks dead, cut it off.
 Make your cuts just beyond/below the dead part of the flower or stem.
 The best reason to do this is that the plants (and your gardens) look so much better with all the dead flowers, stems and foliage removed.
 It also adds to plant health because the plants will put more energy into making seed at the expense of vigorous leaves and roots if they are not deadheaded.
 This being said, if there are perennials that you want to go to seed, wait to prune until after you've collected the seed.
-Consult with your local nurseryman, Master Gardener, or other perennial expert for the best times to deadhead individual types perennials.

 Mulching